IoanaAlexandru/blog/content/about/index.md

   </tr>
   <tr>
     <td colspan="3" style="border-bottom-width: 3px;">
-      Participating in and organising workshops and events featuring various Microsoft technologies.
+      As a student ambassador, I regularly participate in and organise  workshops and events featuring various Microsoft technologies.
 For more information about our team's activity, check <a target="_blank" href="https://www.facebook.com/microsoft.pub.ro/">our Facebook page</a>.
     </td>
   </tr>
   <tr>